Loading

 Use index privileges to control access to a data stream.
 Granting privileges on a data stream grants the same privileges on its backing indices.

-For an example, see Data stream privileges.
+For an example, refer to Data stream privileges.

 Prior to Elasticsearch 7.9, you’d typically use an index alias with a write index to manage time series data.
 Data streams replace this functionality, require less maintenance, and automatically integrate with data tiers.

-To convert an index alias with a write index to a data stream with the same name, use the migrate to data stream API.
-During conversion, the alias’s indices become hidden backing indices for the stream.
-The alias’s write index becomes the stream’s write index.
+During conversion, the alias's indices become hidden backing indices for the stream.
+The alias's write index becomes the stream's write index.
 The stream still requires a matching index template with data stream enabled.

 POST _data_stream/_migrate/my-time-series-data

-Get information about a data streamedit
+To get information about a data stream in Kibana:

 GET _data_stream/my-data-stream

-To delete a data stream and its backing indices in Kibana, open the main menu and go to Stack Management > Index Management.
-In the Data Streams view, click the trash icon.
+2. In the Data Streams view, click the trash can icon.
 The icon only displays if you have the delete_index security privilege for the data stream.

 DELETE _data_stream/my-data-stream